tammo-v/astro-platform-starter/src/pages/index.md

 - **Accounts** (identity management for consumers and enterprises)
 - **Transactions** (purchases, subscriptions, and fulfillment)
 - **Service-to-service** (trust between backend systems and APIs)

-Each patent stands on its own but also contributes to a unified architecture for trust.

 ---